Effects on the avifauna

 Avitec Research GbR: Dipl.-Geogr.
 Reinhold Hill

-The objective of the bird behavior study is to determine if the overhead power lines have a negative impact on the behavior of affected migratory birds or nesting behavior in the surrounding area.
+The aim of the bird behavior study was to determine whether the overhead line has a negative impact on the behavior of the affected migratory birds or their nesting behavior in the surrounding area.

 Investigation focus

 Migratory birds travel long distances across countries and oceans to reach their breeding and wintering grounds.
 In the process, some birds also cross the area of the overhead line test track or rest in the surrounding area.
 There are also numerous nesting sites along and around the highway.
-The objective of the bird behavior study is to record whether the overhead line could have a negative impact on avifauna.
+The aim of the bird behavior study was to determine whether the overhead line could have a negative impact on the avifauna.

-The following key questions will be investigated within the framework of the sub-project:
+The following key questions were investigated as part of the sub-project:

 • How often do birds fly over the overhead line at low altitude?